DrC0okie/HEIG_ARN_Labo3/report.md

-### Analyse
+### Analysis

-We had to make some change because we are now working with 3 classes instead of one.

-We encoded our classes with OneHotEncoder from sklearn.preprocessing It means that we went from 0 or 1 to [0,0,1] [0,1,0] [1,0,0].
-We had to change our model and add 2 more neurons in the output layer and change the activation function from tanh to softmax.
-We also had to change a bit of code to display the 3x3 confusion matrix.

-The model is performing worse than with 2 classes.
-And it has a very hard time to identify n-rem occurence.
-We can explain this because n-rem is very under-represented.
+In transitioning to a three-class system, we made modifications to our model's architecture and data encoding.
+We implemented the OneHotEncoder from `sklearn.preprocessing`, transforming our class labels into one-hot encoded vectors ([0,0,1], [0,1,0], [1,0,0]).
+To align with the one-hot encoding and manage the multi-class output, we adapted our network's architecture.
+We increased the output layer by adding two additional neurons, resulting in a total of three neurons corresponding to the three classes.
+We also replaced the tanh activation function with softmax in the output layer because the softmax function is more suited for multiclass classification as it transforms the output into a probability distribution over the predicted classes, which directly supports our one-hot encoded targets.
+Additionally, to evaluate the model’s performance with the expanded class structure, we modified the existing code to display a 3x3 confusion matrix.

+The model's performance has decreased compared to the last experimen.
+It struggled with the identification of the n-rem occurrence.
+This challenge can  be attributed to the under-representation of the n-rem class in the training dataset, suggesting a need for either more balanced data or other techniques to handle class imbalance effectively (what we've done for the competition).

 ## Competition